microsoft/Broadcast-Development-Kit-Meeting-App/docs/how-to-run-the-solution-locally/README.md

 |:--:|
 |*Add an app pop up*|

-A new window will open, select `Upload a custom app` in the bottom right corner of it  and select the `local.zip` file we have created previously.
+A new window will open, select `Upload a custom app` in the bottom right corner of it  and select the `local.zip` file you have created previously.

 |![Upload a custom app](images/add_an_app_3.png)|
 |:--:|